-Highly enriched uranium has a concentration of 20% or more and is used in research reactors.
+Highly enriched uranium has a purity of 20% or more and is used in research reactors.
 Weapons-grade uranium is 90% enriched or more.

-Under the nuclear deal, Iran is allowed to enrich uranium only up to a 3.67% concentration; to stockpile no more than 300kg (660lbs) of the material; to operate no more than 5,060 of its oldest and least efficient centrifuges; and to cease enrichment at the underground Fordo facility.
+It also agreed to hold no more than 300kg (660lbs) of low-enriched uranium; to operate no more than 5,060 of its oldest and least efficient IR-1 centrifuges; and to cease enrichment at the underground Fordo facility.

 Why do Iran's actions matter?

 The country insists its nuclear programme is entirely peaceful.
 However, experts have warned that the breaches have theoretically reduced the time it would take Iran to acquire enough fissile material for one bomb.
 Even before Iran began enriching to 60% purity this April, they said the so-called "breakout time" had been shortened from about one year to three months.

 The IR-6 centrifuges being installed at Natanz are seven to eight times more efficient than the IR-1 machines Iran is allowed under the nuclear deal.